neuro-inc/apolo-documentation/docs/apolo-console/apps/installable-apps/available-apps/terminal.md

 1. Launch the **Terminal**.

-    Open **HTTP API** with the public domain address in a dedicated browser window.
-You could identify it by the public domain name.
-Simply copy-paste it in new browser window.
-Alternatively, hit "open web UI" button.
-This will open a web-based shell environment in new browser tab.
+    Click the **Open App** button at the top of the app details page to launch the web-based shell environment in a new browser tab.

 <figure><img src="../../../../.gitbook/assets/image (5) (1).png" alt=""><figcaption><p>Shell application domain address</p></figcaption></figure>